270: Hexadecimal Floating-Point Constants

 (write-hexadecimal-float z [port])

-Write an inexact real as a floating point number.
-If the number is represented by an IEEE 754 binary floating point number, then the number MUST be represented in a certain form.
-If the number is a real, then:
+Write an inexact complex number as a hexadecimal floating point number to port, which by default is (current-output-port).
+If the number is in a IEEE 754 binary floating point format, then the number must be represented in a certain form:

 If the number is complex, then each component must be printed with the above rules.

-If an implementation implements IEEE 754 binary floating point numbers, then such a number written with this procedure MUST be read back as the same number according to eqv?.
+If an implementation supports IEEE 754 binary floating point numbers, then such a number written with this procedure, when read using read on the same implementation, must be the same number according to eqv?.
+On implementations with multiple inexact real representations, this can be accomplished using the R6RS exponent markers.

 If z cannot be represented as a finite hexadecimal float, then it is represented to an implementation defined precision.
-The implementation SHOULD write the closest flonum to z.
+The implementation should write the closest inexact number to z.

 No prefix (such as #x or #e) is written.